lbighetti/littlealchemist.io/_posts/2017-02-22-elixir-3-reasons.md

 To recap:

-* Functional - great for webserver, concurrency.
+* Functional - Great for Webserver, Concurrency.
-* Erlang - Fault-tolerant, Scalable and mature.
+* Erlang - Fault-tolerant, Scalable and Mature.
-* Phoenix - Fast, Productive, reliable.
+* Phoenix - Fast, Productive, Reliable.

-In a nutshell, those were the main points for my decision to jump onto Elixir.

 ---

 Don't forget to like this post and share it with your friends.

 I hope you enjoyed, I'll see you next time.